 Want to get in touch with your inner athlete – indoors?
-Pump some iron, roll out a yoga mat, or test your mettle on the climbing wall, at the Snowmass Village Recreation Center.
-Bowling at Snowmass Lanes & Lounge is always a fun way to roll.
-And you can always burn off some calories power shopping at Snowmass’ locally owned shops and boutiques.
+Pump some iron, roll out a yoga mat, or test your mettle on the climbing wall, at the Snowmass Village Recreation Center The new Snowmass Base Village also boasts an ice rink and a climbing wall at The Limelight equip for skill levels ranging from beginner to expert!
+Bowling at Snowmass Lanes & Lounge is always a fun way to roll You can always burn off some calories power shopping at Snowmass’ locally owned shops and boutiques.

 Then again, you can simply bliss out at one of Snowmass’ dreamy spas, like the 7,000 square foot Spa at Viceroy Snowmass, which specializes in therapies inspired by the Ute Indians, the resort’s earliest ancestors.
 The Snowmass Club Fitness and Spa and The Spa at The Westin Snowmass Resort offer full menus of wellness-infused spa treatments and services as well.
 No matter how you play it, there’s no better place to spend a day than Snowmass.

 More Ways to Play It Up Off The Slopes

 » The Collective Snowmass will be unveiling its new restaurant, MixSix and Moxi Bar, along with a Game Lounge like you’ve never seen (opening December 2019).